erik1066/pop-os-setup/README.md

 **Instructions for installing Go taken from https://go.dev/doc/install on 2024-02-18**

-While you _can_ install Go by running `sudo apt install golang-go`, this is known to install an older version.
-Instead, run the following commands, ensuring you replace the version number in the commands below with the version number you want to install.
+While you _can_ install Go via `apt`, doing so installs an oudated version.
+Run the following commands instead, ensuring you replace the version number in the commands below with the version number you want to install.
 These are also the same commands you will use to update Go to a newer version.

 ```bash
 curl -OL https://golang.org/dl/go1.22.1.linux-amd64.tar.gz